Tzfatilab/Telomere-Analyzer/README.md

 # NanoTel
 ### This program searches DNA sequences for telomeric patterns and includes 5 outputs:
- 1. A folder named **reads** containing all DNA reads possesing a telomere in separate FASTA files.
+ 1. A folder named **reads** with all telomere-containing DNA reads in separate FASTA files.
- 2. A detailed CSV-format table named **summary** with the telomere length, location and ratio of telomeric patterns it contains for each DNA sequence.
+ 2. A detailed CSV-format table named **summary** with the telomere length, location and ratio of telomeric patterns each telomere contains for each DNA sequence.
- 3. A folder named **single_read_plots** containing plots of the telomere-pattern density throughout the DNA sequence for all sequences.
+ 3. A folder named **single_read_plots** containing plots of the telomere-pattern density throughout the DNA sequence for all sequences, normalized to 100kb, aiding telomere length comparison.
- 4. A similar folder named **single_read_plots_adj** with the same plots, all adjusted to 100 kb, aiding telomere length comparison.
+ 4. A similar folder named **single_read_plots_adj** with the same plots, all spread out so that the x axis contains only the DNA read length (usually under 100kb).
- 5. A folder named **log** with summary statistics on the analysis run.
+ 5. A folder named **log** with summary statistics of the analysis run.

  Example of hypothetical plot in the *single_read_plots* folder:
 ![plot_example](https://github.com/Tzfatilab/Telomere-Analyzer/blob/main/Example/graph_example.jpeg)